Climate change & the global inequality of carbon emissions, 1990-2020

 This work benefitted from the support of the United Nations Development Programme.

-- Working paper and its Appendix detailing the methodology of distributional carbon estimates
+- Latest version of the research article and its Appendix detailing the methodology of distributional carbon estimates

 - See also the complementary Technical Note on the methodology for aggregate CO2 emissions series